openshift/origin/docs/builds.md

 OpenShift also supports [Source-To-Images (sti)](https://github.com/openshift/geard/tree/master/cmd/sti) builds.

-Source-to-images (sti) is a tool for building reproducable Docker images.
+Source-to-images (sti) is a tool for building reproducible Docker images.
 It produces ready-to-run images by injecting a user source into a docker image and assembling a new Docker image which incorporates the base image and built source, and is ready to use with `docker run`.
 STI supports incremental builds which re-use previously downloaded dependencies, previously built artifacts, etc.

 ### Custom Builds